Preparing for Physical Therapy School

 Dear Beloit College Health Professions student,

 We hope to be able to help you in your choice of courses as you prepare for admission to the professional school of your choice.
 The courses that are required for Physical Therapy programs are similar to Medical Schools, but different schools have slightly different requirements.
-Please check the school in your home state or others that you are interested in.
+Please check with the schools in which you are interested.